-- If you are a medical student your HESA information may be included in the UKMED research database (www.ukmed.ac.uk).
-The General Medical Council is the data controller for this database used for researching doctors’ progression through their education and training.
+- If you are a medical student your HESA information may be included in the UKMED research database.
+The General Medical Council is the Controller for this database used for researching doctors’ progression through their education and training.

-Where HESA provides information from your HESA information to third parties under Purpose 4, the permitted uses of the information by a third party may include linking HESA information to other information held by the third party.
-Permission for such use is considered on a case by case basis.
-It is only given where the linking is for the purposes outlined in Purpose 4 and subject to the requirement not to carry out linking to identify individuals.
+Where HESA provides information from your HESA information to third parties under Purpose 5, the permitted processing of the information by a third party may include linking HESA information to other information held by the third party.
+Permission is considered on a case-by-case basis.
+It is only given where the linking is for the purposes outlined in Purpose 5 and subject to the requirement not to carry out linking to identify individuals.

 Student and leaver surveys

 Further privacy and data protection information will be provided if you are contacted for any of these surveys.
-You might also be contacted as part of an audit to check that the survey has been undertaken properly.
+The privacy information for Graduate Outcomes is available on the Graduate Outcomes website.
+You might also be contacted as part of an audit to check that a survey has been undertaken properly.

 You have the right to be informed about how your personal data is used.
-This Student Collection Notice is regularly reviewed to ensure that it accurately describes how your HESA information is used.
-This notice may be updated from time to time, for example when new legislation is enacted, or when new policies are implemented by the public authorities listed under Purpose 1.
-The most up to date version can always be found at www.hesa.ac.uk/fpn.
+This Student collection notice is regularly reviewed to ensure that it accurately describes how your HESA information is used.
+This notice may be updated from time to time, for example when new legislation is enacted, or when new policies are implemented by the public authorities listed under Purposes 1 & 2.
+The most up to date version can always be found HESA website.

-For further information about data protection and HESA’s data protection officer, please see the HESA website.
-If you have questions about how your HESA information is used, please contact firstname.lastname@example.org.
+For further information about data protection, including contact details for HESA’s Data Protection Officer please see the HESA website.
+If you have questions about how your HESA information is used, please contact email@example.com.

-Under the Data Protection Act 1998 you have rights of access to the information HESA holds about you.
-You will have to pay a small fee for this.
-If you think there is a problem with the way HESA are handling your data, you have the right to complain to the Information Commissioner's Office.
+Under the General Data Protection Regulation you have the right of access to your personal information and the right to rectify inaccurate information; the right to erasure; restrict processing; and object to processing.
+These rights are limited in certain circumstances.
+If you think there is a problem with the way HESA is handling your data, you have the right to complain to the Information Commissioner's Office.

 Data transfers to other countries